 © 2019 College of Emergency Nursing Australasia Background: The risk of healthcare-acquired infection increases during outbreaks of novel infectious diseases.
 Emergency department (ED) clinicians are at high risk of exposure to both these and common communicable diseases.
 Personal protective equipment (PPE) is recommended to protect clinicians from acquiring, or becoming vectors of, infection, yet compliance is typically sub-optimal.
 Little is known about factors that influence use of PPE—specifically gloves and masks—during routine care in the ED.
 Methods: This was an ethnographic study, incorporating documentation review, field observations and interviews.
 The theoretical domains framework (TDF) was used to aid thematic analysis and identify relevant enablers of and barriers to optimal PPE use.
 Results: Thirty-one behavioural themes were identified that influenced participants' use of masks and gloves.
 There were significant differences, namely: more reported enablers of glove use vs more barriers to mask use.
 Reasons included more positive unit culture towards glove use, and lower perception of risk via facial contamination.
 Conclusion: Emerging infectious diseases, spread (among other routes) by respiratory droplets, have caused global outbreaks.
 Emergency clinicians should ensure that, as with gloves, the use of masks is incorporated into routine cares where appropriate.
 Further research which examines items of PPE independently is warranted.

-Gilbert, GL, Hor, S, Wyer, M, Sadsad, R, Badcock, C-A & Iedema, R 2020, 'Sustained fall in inpatient MRSA prevalence after a video-reflexive ethnography project; an observational study.', Infection, disease & health.View/Download from: Publisher's site
+Gilbert, GL, Hor, S, Wyer, M, Sadsad, R, Badcock, CA & Iedema, R 2020, 'Sustained fall in inpatient MRSA prevalence after a video-reflexive ethnography project; an observational study', Infection, Disease and Health.View/Download from: Publisher's site

 Iedema, R, Jorm, C, Hooker, C, Hor, S, Wyer, M & Gilbert, GL 2020, 'To follow a rule?
-On frontline clinicians’ understandings and embodiments of hospital-acquired infection prevention and control rules', Health: an interdisciplinary journal for the social study of health, illness and medicine.View/Download from: UTS OPUS or Publisher's site
+On frontline clinicians' understandings and embodiments of hospital-acquired infection prevention and control rules', Health: an interdisciplinary journal for the social study of health, illness and medicine.View/Download from: Publisher's site

 This article reports on a study of clinicians' responses to footage of their enactments of infection prevention and control.
 The study's approach was to elicit clinicians' reflections on and clarifications about the connections among infection control activities and infection control rules, taking into account their awareness, interpretation and in situ application of those rules.
 The findings of the study are that clinicians responded to footage of their own infection prevention and control practices by articulating previously unheeded tensions and constraints including infection control rules that were incomplete, undergoing change, and conflicting; material obstructions limiting infection control efforts; and habituated and divergent rule enactments and rule interpretations that were problematic but disregarded.
 The reflexive process is shown to elicit clinicians' learning about these complexities as they affect the accomplishment of effective infection control.
 The process is further shown to strengthen clinicians' appreciation of infection control as necessitating deliberation to decide what are locally appropriate standards, interpretations, assumptions, habituations and enactments of infection control.
 The article concludes that clinicians' 'practical wisdom' is unlikely to reach its full potential without video-assisted scrutiny of and deliberation about in situ clinical work.
 This enables clinicians to anchor their in situ enactments, reasonings and interpretations to local agreements about the intent, applicability, limits and practical enactment of rules.

-Wyer, M, Iedema, R, Hor, S-Y, Jorm, C, Hooker, C & Gilbert, GL 2017, 'Patient Involvement Can Affect Clinicians' Perspectives and Practices of Infection Prevention and Control: A "Post-Qualitative" Study Using Video-Reflexive Ethnography', INTERNATIONAL JOURNAL OF QUALITATIVE METHODS, vol. 16, no. 1.View/Download from: UTS OPUS or Publisher's site
+Wyer, M, Iedema, R, Hor, S-Y, Jorm, C, Hooker, C & Gilbert, GL 2017, 'Patient Involvement Can Affect Clinicians' Perspectives and Practices of Infection Prevention and Control: A "Post-Qualitative" Study Using Video-Reflexive Ethnography', INTERNATIONAL JOURNAL OF QUALITATIVE METHODS, vol. 16, no. 1.View/Download from: Publisher's site

 Iedema, R, Hor, SY, Wyer, M, Gilbert, GL, Jorm, C, Hooker, C & O'Sullivan, MVN 2015, 'An innovative approach to strengthening health professionals' infection control and limiting hospital-acquired infection: Video-reflexive ethnography', BMJ Innovations, vol. 1, no. 4, pp. 157-162.View/Download from: Publisher's site